soulrx/dotc/README.md

 ```

 ### 🚀 Instant Results with Spawn
-Get both the object and a specific value in one call:
+Get both the object and a specific value in one call during instantiation:

 ```python
 # Get object and value simultaneously